milcert/ExpoMon/README.md

 ## Features

-- Logs context information on access to the address of an exported function
+- Logs context information on access to the RVA of an exported function
+	- `IMAGE_EXPORT_DIRECTORY.AddressOfFunctions[]`
 - Hijacks accessed exported functions

 ## Known limitations